SenpaiDesi/dokkCLI/README.md

 # dokkCLI
-DOKKCLI is a Python hacking application designed for portable and fast deployment.
+bru-cli DOKKCLI is a licensed Python hacking application designed for portable and fast deployment.
 Covering a large set of tools and automated setup to provide you access anywhere at anytime.